Skip to main content

 Practice informed by research

-The Shreiber School of Veterinary Medicine of Rowan University will pioneer student scholarly research and the discovery of new knowledge in basic and applied sciences, while maintaining a strong commitment to both routine and specialized veterinary medical care and service.
+The Shreiber School of Veterinary Medicine of Rowan University pioneers student scholarly research and the discovery of new knowledge in basic and applied sciences, while maintaining a strong commitment to both routine and specialized veterinary medical care and service.

 With emphasis on the interrelatedness of animals, humans, and the environment, the school will utilize academic talent and resources of Rowan’s two medical schools, the Henry M. Rowan College of Engineering, the College of Science & Mathematics, and clinical partnerships with private and community-based veterinary practices to support student success.
 Additionally, the school will utilize its key partnerships with its affiliated Rowan colleges to advance pathways for aspiring veterinary professionals.